goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/browser.md

 8. Click **Custom Level**
 9. Select **Automatic login only in Intranet zone**

-You can automate the deployment of this configuration using [Group policy](https://learn.microsoft.com/en-us/previous-versions/troubleshoot/browsers/administration/how-to-configure-group-policy-preference-settings).
+To automate the deployment of this configuration use a [Group policy](https://learn.microsoft.com/en-us/previous-versions/troubleshoot/browsers/administration/how-to-configure-group-policy-preference-settings).